Every pet has its day.

 124 W. Anderson Lane

 Austin Humane Society has hundreds of dogs, cats, puppies, and kittens available for adoption to loving homes.
-Each of our animals is spayed/neutered, microchipped and up to date on shots when they leave our shelter.
+Each animal is spayed/neutered, microchipped and up to date on shots when they leave the shelter.

 909 S. Bagdad Road